scripcrypt/dockercom/README.md

 xxx$ <b>which php</b><br>
 xxx$ /bin/php

-You see '#!/usr/bin/php' on first line.<br>
+You see "#!/usr/bin/php" on first line.<br>
-Replace the path on this first line with the path shown in'which php'.<br><br>
+Replace the path on this first line with the path shown in "which php".<br><br>

 The main usage is as follows.<br><br>